-NOTE 2 - This syntax does not provide for the inclusion of an OID internationalized resource reference (if assigned) to the referenced module, but it is recommended that this be included in an ASN.1 comment.

-13.10 The "GlobalModuleReference" in a "SymbolsFromModule" shall appear in the "ModuleDefinition" of another module, except that if it includes a non-empty "DefinitiveIdentification", the "modulereference" may differ in the two cases.

-NOTE - A different "module ference" from that used in the other module should only be used when symbols are to be imported from two modules with the same name (the modules being named in disregard of 13.7).
-The use of alternative distinct names makes these names available for use in the body of the module (see 13.16).

-13.11 When both a "modulereference" and a non-empty "AssignedIdentifier" are used in referencing a module, the latter shall be considered definitive.

-13.12 When the referenced module has a non-empty "DefinitiveIdentification", the "GlobalModuleReference" referencing that module shall not have an empty "AssignedIdentifier".

-13.13 When the "SymbolsExported" alternative of "Exports" is selected:

-- a) each "Symbol" in "SymbolsExported" shall satisfy one and only one of the following conditions: - i) is only defined in the module being constructed; or - ii) appears exactly once in the "SymbolsImported" alternative of "Imports"; - every "Symbol" to which reference from outside the module is appropriate shall be included in the "SymbolsExported" and only these "Symbol"s may be referenced from outside the module (subject to the relaxation specified in 13.14); and - c) if there are no such "Symbol"s, then the empty alternative of "SymbolsExported" (not of "Exports") shall be selected.

-13.14 When either the "empty" alternative or the EXPORTS ALL alternative of "Exports" is selected, every "Symbol" defined in the module or imported by the module may be referenced from other modules subject to the restriction specified in 13.13 a).

-NOTE - The "empty" alternative of "Exports" is included for backwards compatibility.

-13.15 Identifiers that appear in a "NamedNumberList", "Enumeration" or "NamedBitList" are implicitly exported if the typereference that defines them is exported or appears as a component (or subcomponent) within an exported type.

-- 13.16 When the "SymbolsImported" alternative of "Imports" is selected: - a) Each "Symbol" in "SymbolsFromModule" shall either be defined in the module body, or be present in the "Imports" clause, of the module denoted by the "GlobalModuleReference" in "SymbolsFromModule".
-Importing a "Symbol" present in the "Imports" clause of the referenced module is only allowed if there is only one occurrence of the "Symbol" in that clause, and the "Symbol" is not defined in the referenced module.

-NOTE 1 - This does not prohibit the same symbol name defined in two different modules from being imported into another module.
-However, if the same "Symbol" name appears more than once in the "Imports" clause of module A, that "Symbol" name cannot be exported from A for import to another module B.

-- b) If the "SymbolsExported" alternative of "Exports" is selected in the definition of the module denoted by the "GlobalModuleReference" in "SymbolsFromModule" the "Symbol" shall appear in its "SymbolsExported". - c) Only those "Symbol"s that appear amongst the "SymbolList" of a "SymbolsFromModule" may appear as the symbol in any "External<X>Reference" which has the "modulereference" denoted by the "GlobalModuleReference" of that "SymbolsFromModule" (where <X> is "Value", "Type", "Object", "Objectclass", or "Objectset").

-d) If there are no such "Symbol"s, then the "empty" alternative of "SymbolsImported" shall be selected.
+- 12.9 The "GlobalModuleReference" in a "SymbolsFromModule" shall appear in the "ModuleDefinition" of another module, except that if it includes a non-empty "DefinitiveIdentifier", the "modulereference" may differ in the two cases. - NOTE A different "modulereference" from that used in the other module should only be used when symbols are to be imported from two modules with the same name (the modules being named in disregard of 12.6).
+The use of alternative distinct names makes these names available for use in the body of the module (see 12.15). - 12.10 When both a "modulereference" and a non-empty "AssignedIdentifier" are used in referencing a module, the latter shall be considered definitive. - 12.11 When the referenced module has a non-empty "DefinitiveIdentifier", the "GlobalModuleReference" referencing that module shall not have an empty "AssignedIdentifier". - 12.12 When the "SymbolsExported" alternative of "Exports" is selected: - a) each "Symbol" in "SymbolsExported" shall satisfy one and only one of the following conditions: - i) is only defined in the module being constructed; or - ii) appears exactly once in the "SymbolsImported" alternative of "Imports"; - b) every "Symbol" to which reference from outside the module is appropriate shall be included in the "SymbolsExported" and only these "Symbol"s may be referenced from outside the module (subject to the relaxation specified in 12.13); and - c) if there are no such "Symbol"s, then the empty alternative of "SymbolsExported" (not of "Exports") shall be selected. - 12.13 When either the "empty" alternative or the EXPORTS ALL alternative of "Exports" is selected, every "Symbol" defined in the module or imported by the module may be referenced from other modules subject to the restriction specified in 12.12 a). - NOTE The "empty" alternative of "Exports" is included for backwards compatibility. - 12.14 Identifiers that appear in a "NamedNumberList", "Enumeration" or "NamedBitList" are implicitly exported if the typereference that defines them is exported or appears as a component (or subcomponent) within an exported type. - 12.15 When the "SymbolsImported" alternative of "Imports" is selected: - a) Each "Symbol" in "SymbolsFromModule" shall either be defined in the module body, or be present in the "Imports" clause, of the module denoted by the "GlobalModuleReference" in "SymbolsFromModule".
+Importing a "Symbol" present in the "Imports" clause of the referenced module is only allowed if there is only one occurrence of the "Symbol" in that clause, and the "Symbol" is not defined in the referenced module. - NOTE 1 This does not prohibit the same symbol name defined in two different modules from being imported into another module.
+However, if the same "Symbol" name appears more than once in the "Imports" clause of module A, that "Symbol" name cannot be exported from A for import to another module B. - b) If the "SymbolsExported" alternative of "Exports" is selected in the definition of the module denoted by the "GlobalModuleReference" in "SymbolsFromModule" the "Symbol" shall appear in its "SymbolsExported". - c) Only those "Symbol"s that appear amongst the "SymbolList" of a "SymbolsFromModule" may appear as the symbol in any "External<X>Reference" which has the "modulereference" denoted by the "GlobalModuleReference" of that "SymbolsFromModule" (where <X> is "Value", "Type", "Object", "Objectclass", or "Objectset"). - d) If there are no such "Symbol"s, then the "empty" alternative of "SymbolsImported" shall be selected.